Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 For Firefox: Click the menu button (three lines) and select “Settings”.
 Go to “Privacy & Security” in the left sidebar.
 Find “Cookies and Site Data” and click “Clear Data”.
 Check both boxes and click “Clear”.

-We tested this on a MacBook Air running macOS 15 with Chrome, and it immediately improved stream quality from constant buffering to smooth playback.
+Clearing the cache in Chrome often improves stream quality right away, turning constant buffering into smooth playback.
 If you experience other Chrome issues, check our guide on fixing Google Chrome Helper problems.

 #Lower Twitch Stream Quality